The Difference Between Self Confidence & Esteem Vs. Narcissistic Behavior

-Each person sees you through a different filter based on their own experiences and impressions of you, and no two filters will ever be the exact same.
+Each person sees you through a different filter based on their own experiences and impressions of you, and no two filters will ever be the same.

-At the end of the day, you have to trust your own intentions and know that you are adding something great to the world.
+Trust your own intentions and know that you are adding something great to the world.

-The truth is, none of us are great at judging our own impressions on other people.
+None of us are great at judging our own impressions on other people.